 Women at Zendesk

 Women at Zendesk celebrates women at every level of their careers.
 WAZ builds a foundation to support women to achieve their personal and professional goals.
 Efforts include collaborating with recruitment to extend the pipeline to seek qualified women for roles across the company, and working with organizations that uplift women in each office.

-Zendesk by the numbers Our representation today
+Zendesk by the numbers

 The reality is our whole industry struggles with representation, including us.
 This is our starting point to see where there’s room for improvement.
 We’re strengthening the talent pipeline and beginning to incorporate diversity and inclusion efforts with our Recruiting, Total Rewards, and People Development teams.

 Global leadership numbers